aleksejmutic/Hermes/README.md

 # How Hermes was made

-The project began with careful documentation using **RUP templates**, followed by UML modeling in **SAP PowerDesigner** to create class, use case, and sequence diagrams.
+The project began with careful documentation using **RUP templates**, followed by UML modeling in **SAP PowerDesigner** to create class, use case, and sequence diagrams, after which followed database modelling.
 Once the models were validated, the implementation started using **Java Swing** for the GUI and **MSSQL** for persistent data storage.

 ---